SFULibrary/islandora_doi_framework/README.md

 Pull requests against this module are welcome, as are submodules (suggestions below).
 Please open an issue in this module's Github repo before opening a pull request.

+Submodules that mint DOIs from other [registration agencies](http://www.doi.org/registration_agencies.html) are particularly welcome, as are submodules for persisting DOIs to non-MODS datastreams or other locations.

 ## To do

 * Complete the Drush script used to assign batches of DOIs.
-* Figure out best trigger and workflow for updating metadata.
+* Add the ability to update DataCite metadata and object URLs associated with DOIs.
+Figure out best trigger and workflow for updating metadata.
 This should probably not happen every time the source datastream is modified, although that is one option.
 Maybe a second button under the "DOI" tab for updating metadata?
 Could also have an associated drush commnand.

 ## License